TNG/junit-dataprovider/README.md

 ### Let ```@DataProvider``` directly providing test data

-with a fix to handling primitive wrapper classes (like Integer) for parameters passed in the annotation and the Usage Tutorial test (line below).

 Instead of using ```@UseDataProvider``` to point to a method providing test data, you can directly pass test data using ```@DataProvider``` annotation and its ```#value()``` method to provide an array of comma-separated ```String```s.
 Each comma-separated ```String``` is split and trimmed back by